Overview

 Wavelength-filtered spectrum: The wavelength distribution of the emitted light is captured.
 The wavelength-filtered signal is recorded over a user-defined range of wavelengths, one wavelength at a time.
 A scanning spectrometer is used to step through the wavelength range to build up a spectrum in a (wavelength) step-by-step approach.
 Sometimes referred to as serial spectroscopy.

 Wavelength-filtered map: The electron beam is scanned across the specimen surface, and the wavelength-filtered signal is recorded at each location and displayed as a (2D) map.
-More than one wavelength-filtered map may be recorded from the same region of the specimen.
-Typically, a user defines two (or more) wavelength ranges enabling the spatial distribution of emission centers to be discriminated against.
+More than one wavelength-filtered map may be recorded from the same specimen region.
+Typically, a user defines two (or more) wavelength ranges, enabling the spatial distribution of emission centers to be discriminated against.

 Wavelength-filtered images of a polished reservoir quartz thin section.

-Color map: A unique form of wavelength-filtered mapping captures three discrete wavelength bands corresponding to the red, green, and blue components of the visible spectrum.
+Color map: A unique form of wavelength-filtered mapping captures three discrete wavelength bands corresponding to the visible spectrum's red, green, and blue components.
 The three components are recombined to form a color image in much the same way as the viewing screen of a color television.
-Some specialized detectors such as the ChromaCL2™ detector capture the color components simultaneously, enabling color images to be captured in a single pass of the electron beam.
+Some specialized detectors, such as the ChromaCL2™ detector, capture the color components simultaneously, enabling color images to be captured in a single electron beam pass.
 More typically, sequential scans of the electron beam are required, with the user changing the color component detected between scans of the electron beam.

-In this acquisition mode, a PMT detector is used to collect n wavelength-filtered CL images whose pixel time in each image slice can be collected thousands of times faster than by an array detector used in the wavelength-resolved approach.
-Spectrum images with 167 wavelength channels may be collected up to 30x quicker as a result.
+In this acquisition mode, a PMT detector collects n wavelength-filtered CL images whose pixel time in each image slice can be collected thousands of times faster than an array detector used in the wavelength-resolved approach.
+Spectrum images with 167 wavelength channels may be collected up to 30x quicker.

 Uses

-Discriminate materials by composition and/or crystal structure, reveal the purity of semiconductor materials, determine resonance modes in nanophotonic materials.
+Discriminate materials by composition and/or crystal structure, reveal the purity of semiconductor materials and determine resonance modes in nanophotonic materials.

 An example 3D spectrum image data construct (x,y,λ) recorded from a polished zircon grain.
 At each captured wavelength in the spectrum, a complete spatial image has been recorded and is displayed as a true-color representation based on the analysis of the measured spectrum.
 At each spatial location (xn,yn), a full wavelength-resolved emission spectrum may be extracted from the data construct.